What is the Search for Extra-Terrestrial Intelligence ( SETI )?

 Some simplifying assumptions are useful to reduce the size of the task.
-One is to assume that the vast majority of life-forms in our galaxy are based on carbon chemistries, as are all life-forms on Earth.
-While it is possible that life could be based around atoms other than carbon, carbon is well known for the unusually wide variety of molecules that can be formed around it.
+One of them ” the vast majority of life-forms in our Earth and galaxy are based on carbon chemistries “.
+While it is possible that life could be based around atoms other than carbon.
+Carbon is well known for the unusually wide variety of molecules that can be formed around it.

 The presence of liquid water is also a useful assumption, as it is a common molecule and provides an excellent environment for the formation of complicated carbon-based molecules that could eventually lead to the emergence of life.

 A third assumption is to focus on Sun-like stars.
-Very big stars have relatively short lifetimes, meaning that intelligent life would not likely have time to evolve on planets orbiting them.
-Very small stars provide so little heat and warmth that only planets in very close orbits around them would not be frozen solid, and in such close orbits these planets would be tidally “locked” to the star, with one side of the planet perpetually baked and the other perpetually frozen.
+Very big stars have relatively short lifetimes.
+This mean that intelligent life would not likely have time to evolve on planets orbiting them.
+Small stars provide so little heat and warmth that planets in very close orbits around them wouldn’t be frozen solid.
+In such close orbits these planets would be tidally “locked” to the star, with one side of the planet perpetually baked and the other perpetually frozen.

 About 10% of the stars in our galaxy are Sun-like, and there are about a thousand such stars within 100 light-years of our Sun.
 These stars would be useful primary targets for interstellar listening.
 However, we only know of one planet where life exists, our own.
 There is no way to know if any of the simplifying assumptions are correct, and so as a second priority the entire sky must be searched.

 Searching the entire sky is bad enough.
-To find a radio transmission from an alien civilization, we also have to search through most of the useful radio spectrum, as there is no way to know what frequencies aliens might be using.
-Trying to transmit a powerful signal over a wide range of wavelengths is impractical, and so it is likely that such a signal would be transmitted on a relatively narrow band.
+To find a radio transmission from an alien civilization, we also have to search through most of the radio spectrum.
+As there is no way to know what frequencies aliens might be using.
+Trying to transmit a powerful signal over a wide range of wavelengths is impractical.
+It is likely that such a signal would be transmitted on a relatively narrow band.
 This means that a wide range of frequencies must be searched at every spatial coordinate of the sky.

 There is also the problem of knowing what to listen for, as we have no idea how a signal sent by aliens might be modulated, and how the data transmitted by it encoded.
 Narrow-bandwidth signals that are stronger than background noise and constant in intensity are obviously interesting, and if they have a regular and complex pulse pattern are likely to be artificial.